Search

 There have been recent proposals regarding the use of ADR and arbitration in litigation.
 ADR involves trying to solve disputes without the need for a trial, often through the use of mediation.
 In December 2023, a consultation was held regarding the introduction of compulsory mediation in small claims cases, and it is currently expected that in April 2024, the CPR will be amended to provide an “automatic referral” to mediation in small claims under £10,000.

-Please contact the litigation team to discuss any of these intended changes should you have any queries.
+Please contact the litigation lawyers to discuss any of these intended changes should you have any queries.

 About this article